Dead Man's Curve (song)

-"Dead Man's Curve" is a 1964 hit song by Jan and Dean whose lyrics detail a teen street race gone awry.
-It reached number eight on the Billboard Hot 100 singles chart.
+"Dead Man's Curve" is a song by the American vocal duo Jan and Dean.
+Released as a single in December 1963, the song details a teen street race gone awry.
+It reached number eight on the Billboard Hot 100 singles chart and number 39 in Canada.
 The song was written and composed by Brian Wilson, Artie Kornfeld, Roger Christian, and Jan Berry at Wilson's mother's house in Santa Monica.
 It was part of the teenage tragedy song phenomenon of that period, and one of the most popular such selections of all time.
 "Dead Man's Curve" was added to the Grammy Hall of Fame in 2008.

 Premise

 The singer goes out for a leisurely drive one night in his Corvette Sting Ray, when a driver pulls up alongside in his Jaguar XKE and challenges him to a drag race.
 According to the song, the race starts at Sunset and Vine, traveling westbound on West Sunset Blvd., passing North La Brea Ave., North Crescent Heights Blvd., and North Doheny Dr. The original Schwab's Pharmacy was located just east of Crescent Heights on Sunset.
 The North Whittier Drive curve, a nearly 90° right turn traveling west on Sunset Boulevard just past North Whittier Drive, may have been the "dead man's curve" in the song, but there is debate on the actual location of the curve.
-Coincidentally, Jan Berry, of Jan and Dean, would himself later be involved in a near-fatal incident in 1966, when he crashed his own Sting Ray into a parked truck on North Whittier Drive near (but not on) Dead Man's Curve.
+Coincidentally, Jan and Dean's Jan Berry would himself later be involved in a near-fatal incident in 1966, when he crashed his own Sting Ray into a parked truck on North Whittier Drive near (though not on) Dead Man's Curve.

 The song ends with the singer relating his last memories of the ill-fated race to a doctor.
 Sound effects of screeching tires and crashing are also heard in the song.
 Deadman's Curve was used as the title for the 1978 biographical nationally televised movie about Jan and Dean, starring Richard Hatch and Bruce Davison respectively portraying Berry and Torrence.